invibeme/chekin-guest-sdk/README.md

 # For vanilla JavaScript/TypeScript
 npm install chekin-guest-sdk

-# For React applications (In development and not available on npm yet)
+# For React applications - NOT READY YET (In development)
-npm install chekin-guest-sdk-react
+# npm install chekin-guest-sdk-react
 ```

 ### Basic Usage